-The Marty Robbins House in Franklin, Tennessee, is a slice of country music history.
+Step onto the grounds of the Marty Robbins House in Franklin, Tennessee, and you’re walking through living country music history.
 This former home of the legendary singer-songwriter gives fans a look into his personal life.
 So what makes it stand out?

 Let’s dive in and explore the fascinating world of Marty Robbins and his iconic home.